Samfrigginsen/Connect-WAN/README.md

 # ConnectWAN - Auto Internet Reconnect Tool

-**ConnectWAN** is a Python-based utility that automates reconnecting your internet connection by logging into your TP-LINK Model No. **TL-WR740N** router.
+**ConnectWAN** is a Python-based utility that automates reconnecting your internet connection by logging into your TP-LINK Model No. **TL-WR740N** router because it doesn't auto-connect the WAN by itself despite there being settings for it.
 It monitors internet connectivity and automatically reconnects when disconnected.

 ---